 - Smart security devices, including surveillance cameras and smart locks

 The ESP32 is just the name of the chip.
-Device manufacturers and developers have three different choices in terms of which format they buy this in, and the decision of which one to go with will depend on their individual circumstances:
+Device manufacturers and developers have three different format choices, and the decision of which one to go with will depend on their individual circumstances:

-- ESP32 Chip: This is the bare-bones chip that is manufactured by Espressif.
-It comes unshielded and can’t be attached to a module or board without soldering.
+- ESP32 chip: This is the bare-bones chip that is manufactured by Espressif.
+It comes unshielded, meaning there’s no protective casing, and it can’t be attached to a module or board without soldering.
 Therefore, most device manufacturers do not purchase just the chip, as this will add an additional layer of complexity to the production process.

-- ESP32 Modules: These are surface mountable modules that contain the chip.
-The benefit of purchasing a module is that these can be easily mounted onto an MCU in the production process.
-The chip is also usually shielded and pre-approved by the FCC, which means device manufacturers do not need to worry about adding additional steps to the production process to achieve FCC compliance with regard to Wi-Fi shielding.
+- ESP32 modules: These are surface mountable modules that contain the chip.
+The modules are essentially small electrical components that can be attached to a circuit board.
+The benefit here is that you can easily mount these modules onto an MCU board.
+The chip is also usually shielded and pre-approved by the FCC, which means device manufacturers do not need to worry about adding additional steps to the production process to achieve FCC compliance regarding Wi-Fi shielding.

 - GPIO pins